ronitebul1211/course-react-redux-stephen-grider/Notes/02-integrating-react-redux.md

       const actionCreatorsObject = {actionCreator1, actionCreator2}
       export default connect(mapStateToProps, actionCreatorsObject )(SongList);
       ```
+   -  set state via action creator
+      ```
+      props.actionCreator1(arg...)
+      ```
       **NOTE**
        when action creators object passed to connect fun,
        the ref to dispatch fun replaced by ref to passed action creators func (in props).
    -  **Why we didn't use action creator directly**
        **instead of passing it to connect function and get reference from props?**
       -  Redux doesn't automatically detect action creator being called